obsidianmd/obsidian-developer-docs/en/Plugins/User interface/Settings.md

 ```

 > [!warning] `render` does not auto-save
-> The framework only saves automatically for `control` bindings.
+> Obsidian only saves automatically for `control` bindings.
 Inside a `render` callback, always `await this.plugin.saveData(this.plugin.settings)` after mutating settings.

 For settings that hide or show others based on another value, prefer the `visible` predicate documented in [[#Conditional visibility and enabling]].
 Use `this.update()` when the *set* of definitions changes (rows added or removed).
-Don't call `this.display()` to refresh declarative content: on Obsidian 1.13.0+, the framework bypasses `display()` whenever `getSettingDefinitions()` returns a non-empty array.
+Don't call `this.display()` to refresh declarative content: on Obsidian 1.13.0+, `display()` is bypassed whenever `getSettingDefinitions()` returns a non-empty array.

 ### Cleanup

 If your `render` callback subscribes to something that outlives the DOM (a `ResizeObserver`, a `MutationObserver`, a `setInterval`, or anything that wouldn't otherwise be garbage-collected when the row is removed), return a cleanup function.
-The framework invokes it before the row is torn down (re-render, page navigation, tab switch, or modal close).
+Obsidian invokes it before the row is torn down (re-render, page navigation, tab switch, or modal close).

 ```ts
 {